-Energetic particles in the near-Earth space that are commonly referred to as Van Allen radiation belts, or trapped radiation, pose a significant risk to Earth-orbiting satellites and humans in space.
-During geomagnetic storms, the radiation in the near-Earth space can dramatically increase, and numerous anomalies are often reported by satellite operators.
-Satellite measurements are usually limited to a single location in space, which complicates the data analysis geared towards reproducing the global state of the radiation belts.
-Up until recently, most of the research concentrated on the analysis of data from individual spacecraft, which does not allow for inferring the global evolution of the radiation environment.
-The space environment is a central focus of a number of ongoing international missions, including ESA’s Cluster mission, US NASA’s Van Allen Probes and THEMIS missions, US NOAA’s GOES satellites, the Japanese ERG mission, and a number of other international missions.
+Energetic particles in the near-Earth space pose a significant risk to Earth-orbiting satellites and humans in space.
+During geomagnetic storms the radiation in the near-Earth space can dramatically increase, and numerous anomalies have been reported by satellite operators.
+Satellite measurements are usually limited to a single location in space, which complicates the data analysis geared towards reproducing the global state of the ring current and radiation belts.
+Up until recently, most of the research concentrated on the analysis of data from individual spacecrafts, which does not allow for inferring the global evolution of the particle radiation environment.